- Party Principles

 You said:We want the airport to be a better neighbour.

-We will work closely with Stansted Airport to maximise local employment opportunities and to grow and keep new businesses in Uttlesford by exploiting the airport’s position as a logistics and communications hub near to London.
+We will work with Stansted Airport’s owners to balance employment with their environmental responsibilities to deal with emissions, pollution, noise, road and rail congestion, and village fly-parking.
+We will work with them to maximise local employment opportunities and to grow and keep new businesses in Uttlesford by exploiting the airport’s position as a logistics and communications hub near to London.

-As such, we will consult with local people and parishes to identify issues and work with the airport owners and other authorities to implement measures that will bring about:
+We will continue to listen to and work with local residents and parishes to identify issues and work with the airport owners and other authorities to implement measures that will bring about:

-- Reduced Environmental Impact: Reductions in CO2 emissions, air pollution and noise nuisance, including limits on night flights.
+- Reduced Environmental Impact: Reductions in emissions and fossil fuel use, air pollution and noise nuisance, including limits on night flights.

-- Sustainable Transport: Improvements in public transport, including the rail network, around the airport to reduce local airport-related environmental pollution.
+- Sustainable Transport: Improvements in public transport, including the rail network, around the airport.
 Better and more regular bus routes and timetables to reflect local needs and access to jobs.

 - Infrastructure Investment: Improvements in the surrounding local roads and the national road network.